zdover23/zonedstorage.io-1/docs/introduction/smr.md

 ## SMR Interface Implementations

 The command interface of SMR disks can take different forms.
-These forms are referred to as "models", and their differences impacts hosts and users.
+These forms are referred to as "models", and their differences impact hosts and users.
 It is important to understand these differences, as not all implementation options are appropriate for a particular storage application.
 The three models that are in use today are:

 * **Host Managed** This model accommodates only sequential write workloads to deliver both predictable performance and control at the host level.